fenriskiba/fenriskiba.github.io/software/linux/distro-hopping/README.md

   - [Distros I'll Try](#distros-ill-try)

 ## The Criteria
+The first thing that's going to be really important for this is to understand what I'm looking for.
+Most distributions are good for the right use case, so understanding my use case is important which distro will be good for me.

 ### My Use Case
 * I don't mind some customization, but I want to keep it fairly light and I'd like to keep it to using graphical tools if I can.